 - Italian Language Skills Level 1 - Part 2

 Programme Content Year 2

-The teachers and e-tutor – including native speakers – will guide you through this interactive and participative module, which will emphasize collaborative learning in order to avoid any feelings of ’isolation’.
+All teachers and e-tutors on this course are native speakers.
+They will guide students through the interactive and participative modules, which emphasize collaborative learning in order to avoid any feelings of isolation.
 Lecture packages will be delivered weekly online and will include comprehension tasks, individual and group work, conversation and intercultural aspects.

 By the end of year 1, students will achieve level A1 on the Common European Framework of Reference for Languages.